 The University of SheffieldSheffield, South Yorkshire United Kingdom www.sheffield.ac.uk

-The University has well-established partnerships with a number of universities and major corporations, both in the UK and abroad.
-Its partnership with Leeds and York Universities in the White Rose Consortium has a combined research power greater than that of either Oxford or Cambridge.
+The University has well-established partnerships with more than 400 universities and major corporations worldwide.
+The University’s partnership with Leeds and York Universities in the White Rose Consortium has a combined research power greater than Oxford or Cambridge.

 Alumni from The University of Sheffield hold positions of responsibility and influence all over the world with six Nobel prize winners among former students and staff.
 Among the University’s many inspirational alumni are Dr Helen Sharman, the first Briton in space, and Dame Jessica Ennis-Hill, winner of Olympic Gold for Great Britain in the heptathlon.